wilzbach/docs.asyncy.com/quick-start/README.md

 A quick introduction to how the Storyscript platform works.

-The **Stroyscript language** is a new language designed to focus on business-logic which describes the flow of data between services.
+The **Storyscript language** is a new language designed to focus on business-logic which describes the flow of data between services.
 It **does not replace any other language**; it unites all other languages in a polyglot development platform making it the most inclusive programming language.
 The language is inspired by several languages giving it a natural and intuitive familiarity.
 It's **strongly-typed** and compiled into the Storyscript Cloud-Native Runtime.
 We call this **top-level coding with a Cloud-Native programming language**.

 The **Storyscript Runtime** is a Cloud-Native orchestrator that **uses Kubernetes under-the-hood** as a container scheduler framework.
 The Runtime transforms your Stories into a cached model of instructions that moves data between the services.
 Think of `IF this THAN that`, `WHEN this DO that`, `WAIT for this THEN that`, `WHILE this DO that` where all the `this that`s are services.